7h3w4lk3r/pyback/README.md

 # Installation
-a demo of pyback installtion and usage on a linux host is included in the files.
 #### Note: the backdoor should be compiled in a system with the same OS and architecture as the target.
 DO NOT use wine for windows binary compilation, it wont work.
 ### requirements:
 #### python 2 ,version 2.7.15 or later
 #### VCforPython for windows targets, download from  <a href="https://www.microsoft.com/en-us/download/details.aspx?id=44266"> here </a>